Chemical Engineering (ChE) Graduate Courses (2019-20)

 ChE 105.
 Dynamics and Control of Chemical Systems.
 9 units (3-0-6): third term.
 Analysis of linear dynamic systems.
 Feedback control.
 Stability of closed-loop control systems.
 Root locus, Frequency response, and Nyquist analysis.
 Feedforward, cascade, and multivariable control systems.
 Instructor: Seinfeld.

 ChE 114.
 Solid State NMR Spectroscopy For Materials Chemistry.
 9 units (3-3-3): second term.
 Principles and applications of solid state NMR spectroscopy will be addressed with focus on structure and dynamics characterization of organic and inorganic solids.
-NMR applications in the areas of heterogeneous catalysts, batteries, energy storage materials, etc. will be reviewed.
+NMR characterization methods in the areas of heterogeneous catalysts, batteries, energy storage materials, etc. will be reviewed.
 More specific topics include NMR methods in solid state such as magic angle spinning (MAS), cross-polarization (CP), NMR of quadrupole nuclei, multiple pulse and multi-dimensional solid state NMR experiments, dynamics NMR.
 Hands-on experience will be provided via separate laboratory sessions using solid NMR spectrometers at Caltech Solid State NMR facility.
-Not offered 2018-19.
+Instructor: Hwang.

 ChE 118.
 Introduction to the Design of Chemical Systems.
 9 units (3-0-6): second term.
 Short-term, open-ended projects that require students to design a chemical process or product.
 Each team generates and filters ideas, identifies use cases and objectives, evaluates and selects a design strategy, develops a project budget, schedules milestones and tasks, and writes a proposal with supporting documentation.
 Each project must meet specified requirements for societal impact, budget, duration, person hours, environmental impact, safety, and ethics.
 Instructor: Vicic.